 The NPAC SMS searches the Subscription Version database for the Subscription Versions that match the selection criteria.
 For all objects that match the criteria, the following occurs: No exceptions are logged.

-The NPAC SMS logs an exception for each Subscription Version with the LRN and Service Provider ID specified for the Mass Update that has a status of either old, partial failure, sending, cancel or disconnect-pending.
+The NPAC SMS logs an exception for each Subscription Version with the LRN and Service Provider ID specified for the Mass Update that has a status of partial failure, sending, or disconnect-pending.

 Chapter 9, test case 203-29, update pre-requisite 2 and 3.